 The EU AI Act’s provisions on prohibited AI practices took effect earlier this year, and the next wave of requirements — covering high-risk AI systems — is now firmly on the horizon.
 If you’re a developer building AI-powered applications that serve European users, the compliance clock is ticking, and it’s time to think about what this means for your code, your architecture, and your development processes.
+This builds on regulatory approaches we’ve seen before, but with more comprehensive scope.
+This isn’t entirely new territory — the AI Act proposal has been evolving since 2021, giving regulators and industry time to shape the final framework.

-Understanding the Risk Categories
+Understanding the Risk Categories#

 The AI Act categorizes AI systems into risk tiers, and this categorization has direct implications for how you build and deploy software.
 At the top are prohibited practices — things like social scoring systems, real-time biometric surveillance (with narrow exceptions), and manipulative AI techniques.
 Most developers won’t encounter these, but it’s worth understanding the boundaries.